kamladi/workspace/docs/development.md

 This command will run ESLint, Prettier, all tests, and other checks as defined in the project's `package.json`.

-This command will run ESLint, Prettier, all tests, and other checks as defined in the project's `package.json`.

 > [!TIP]
 > After cloning create a git pre-commit hook file to ensure your commits are always clean.
 >